EduardoPech/image-app/README.md

-# ImageMin Optimizer
+# Image App

-ImageMin Optimizer is a simple JavaScript application that allows users to upload images and optimize them for better performance, particularly for Google Lighthouse scores.
+Image App is a simple JavaScript application that allows users to upload images and optimize them for better performance, particularly for Google Lighthouse scores.
 This project utilizes the imagemin library to compress images efficiently.

 ## Project Structure

 ```
-imagemin-optimizer
+image-app
 ├── src
 │   ├── js
 │   │   └── main.js          # Main JavaScript code for handling image uploads and optimization